COVID-19 UPDATE: NU is open; faculty/staff are working remotely if possible; campuses are open for in-person learning this fall.MORE INFO

 The primary purpose of the Collaboration Initiative is to enhance competitiveness of University of Nebraska faculty for extramural funding by fully leveraging intellectual capacity and research resources across the campuses.
-The 2019-2020 funding opportunity is designed to facilitate new and strengthen existing research collaborations among faculty in any discipline.
+The 2020-2021 funding opportunity is designed to facilitate and strengthen research collaborations among NU faculty.

-One-year grants, of up to $20,000 each, to build new collaborations across University of Nebraska campuses.
+One-year grants, of up to $7,500 each, to build new research collaborations across University of Nebraska campuses.

-Two-year grants, of up to $300,000 each, to build upon existing research collaborations among faculty with a track record of joint extramural research funding so that teams become more competitive for significant extramural funding research.
+Two-year grants, of up to $150,000 each, to strengthen existing and build new research collaborations among faculty with a track record of extramural research funding.